SpirosMakris/phoenix-full-stack-work-sample/notes.md

 * Using new HEEX syntax
 * Improved my understanding of using Phoenix LiveView (also TailWind & Alpine)

+The implementation took about 8-10 hours since I had so much fun.
+I also needed to do some debugging and verification of correct refresh behaviour in regards to visibility of LiveView.
-The implementation took about 8-9 hours since I had so much fun.
-Also I need more practice with Tailwind because I find it is the major thing that slows me down at this point.
+Finally, I need more practice with Tailwind because I find it is the major thing that slows me down at this point.